jorgeyza/my-portfolio/src/content/projects/02-seguratom.md

 ---
 title: Seguratom
 description: A multi-page website proposed as a replacement for the current one.
 All the content is managed with Strapi, a headless CMS
-tags: [NextJS, TypeScript, ChakraUI, Prisma, tRPC, Vercel]
+tags: [NextJS, TypeScript, Chakra UI, Prisma, tRPC, Vercel]
 image:
   url: ~/assets/projects/kanban-task-manager.png
   alt: Screenshot of the web project